Last Updated on: 13th May 2023, 10:07 am

 Cardboard is a safe toy for parrots and has several benefits:

 As a semi-pliable material, you won’t need special tools to make toys from cardboard.
-You can turn cardboard into rolls, tubes, triangles, and circles.
-You can even create intricate shapes and puzzles to entertain your parrot.
+You can turn cardboard into rolls, tubes, triangles, and circles and create intricate shapes and puzzles.

-According to The British Veterinary Association, parrots need environmental simulation.
-This specifically includes items that can engage their feet and beaks.
+According to The British Veterinary Association, parrots need environmental simulation, including items that can engage their feet and beaks.

-Depending on where you source the cardboard, this material can be free.
+Depending on where you source cardboard, this material can be free.
 You can use clean:

-If you want a specific type of cardboard, you can buy them at most craft or mailing stores for $1-$5.
-That can save you money on buying more specialized parrot toys.
+If you want a specific type of cardboard, you can buy them at most craft or mailing stores for $1-$5, saving you money on buying more specialized parrot toys.

 What Is Cardboard Made Of?

 Cardboard is manufactured, so you may be concerned that toxic ingredients were used.
-However, nothing in cardboard is dangerous for your parrot.
-Even the manufacturing process doesn’t introduce any toxic chemicals.
+However, nothing in cardboard is inherently dangerous for parrots.

-Cardboard is made from wood pulp, which is made from lumber.
-In the wild, parrots gnaw on and interact with trees constantly.
-So, cardboard is more natural than plastic toys.
+Cardboard is made from wood pulp, which is created from lumber.
+Wild parrots gnaw on and interact with trees constantly, so cardboard is more natural than plastic toys.

-Certain types of cardboard use wood pulp made from recycled products, such as old newspapers and cardboard.
-The recycling process doesn’t introduce any new hazards to the material.
+Certain types of cardboard use wood pulp made from recycled products, like old newspapers and cardboard.
+The recycling process doesn’t introduce any additional elements.

-Cardboard changes its form based on how its fibers are created.
-This is done throughout the manufacturing process.
-The resulting fibers are broken into two main types:
+Cardboard changes its form based on how its fibers are created, resulting in these types:

 - Paperboard.
 This is used for take-out containers and food packaging.

 - Corrugated fiberboard.
-This is a wavy layer of board sandwiched between layers used for large packing boxes.
+This is a wavy layer of board sandwiched between layers.
+Corrugated fiberboard is stronger, so it’s used for large packing boxes.

 Single-ply cardboard or paperboard is used for holding and transporting food.
-Once it’s finished and shipped to the public, it contains extra materials, aside from its base fibers:
+Once it’s finished and shipped, it contains extra materials aside from its base fibers, including:

-This is the coating you find on the surface of take-out containers.
-That’s because it:
+This is the coating you find on the surface of take-out containers because it has these benefits: